Pingala: Prosody-Aware Decoding for Sanskrit Poetry Generation: Experimentation Details

 From the generated set of returned candidates, we apply a strict final checker defined as \(\mathcal{C}(\cdot)\)(refer to \autoref{sec:math_defn}): any candidate that fails hard metrical rules is removed .
 If one or more perfect 32-syllable Anu\d{s}\d{t}ubh verses exist, we select the top one (first in returned beam order) .
 If none exist, we select a semantic fallback candidate using a heuristic ranking function:

-where \(\alpha\) penalizes syllable count deviation, \(\gamma\) rewards partially valid prefixes, and \(\mathcal{C}_{\text{partial}}\) counts the number of correctly completed \iast{p\=adas} .
+where \(\alpha\) penalizes syllable count deviation, \(\gamma\) rewards partially valid prefixes, and \(\mathcal{C}_{\text{partial}}\) counts the number of correctly completed pādas .
 This staged decision ensures the system prioritizes perfect metric satisfaction but still returns a meaningful translation when exact meter cannot be formed .